October 14 -17, 2025 • Pittsburgh, Pennsylvania

 Unfortunately, a substantial amount of existing documentation is required in order to properly perform this assessment.
 Documentation such as detailed fabrication and installation drawings, material specifications, QA/QC documentation, historical modifications, O&M and performance data, otherwise extensive investigative fieldwork and testing will be required.

-Discussion will be presented in cases within the last 20 years and by CDM Smith and the New York Power Authority.
+Discussion will be presented in cases within the last 20 years.

 Image of Rehabilitation – classroom presentations